 Display all Bios

 Grayson Hall is chairman, president and chief executive officer of Regions Financial Corporation and leads the company's Operating Committee and Executive Council.
 Regions is a top U.S. bank-holding company headquartered in Birmingham, Alabama, with $120 billion in assets, operating approximately 1,600 banking offices in 16 states.

 Hall began his banking career when he joined Regions' Management Training Program in 1980.
 He has served in roles of increasing responsibility including Operations, Technology, Consumer Banking, Commercial Banking, and Wealth Management.
 Hall was elected Vice Chairman and a member of the Boards of Directors of Regions Financial Corporation and Regions Bank in 2008 and was named president and chief operating officer in 2009.
 He was named president and chief executive officer in April 2010 and assumed his current role of chairman, president and chief executive officer in May 2013.

-Hall graduated from The University of the South, Sewanee, Tennessee, in 1979 with a bachelor's degree in economics.
-In 1980, he received a master's degree in business administration from the University of Alabama, Tuscaloosa, Alabama.
-Additionally, he is a graduate of the Stonier School of Banking.
+Graduate from The University of the South, Sewanee, Tennessee, in 1979 with a bachelor's degree in economics.
+In 1980, received a master's degree in business administration from the University of Alabama, Tuscaloosa, Alabama.
+Attended Stonier Graduate School and executive development programs at Harvard Business School.

 David Turner joined Regions in 2006 and serves as Regions' chief financial officer.
 He is also a member of the company's Executive Council.
 Turner leads all finance operations, including strategic planning and corporate development, business analytics, investor relations, treasury, corporate tax, management planning and reporting, accounting and control.